Skip to main content

 I recently watched Moana 2 on Disney Plus, and I wanted to write some of my thoughts on it.
 I like to end things on a more positive note, so I’ll start talking about the things I disliked first before I talk about what I enjoyed about the movie.

-One other thing I disliked about the movie is that Moana’s new crew lacked development.
+One thing I disliked about this film is that Moana’s new crew lacked development.
 Besides Moni, the storyteller guy, I don’t remember any of the other’s names.
 That isn’t to say that they were completely useless.
 The boat building girl was able to help towards the film’s finale, and the old gardener helped a little at one point, and so did Moni.
 However, I don’t really know much about them other than their professions and personalities.
-Moni is sort of annoying, because he geeks out over Maui and he writes what he calls “fanfic” with him and Maui going on adventures (This is another nitpick, but I don’t know why the writers thought mentioning fanfic was even a good idea), the old man is grumpy, and the young boat builder is somewhat hyperenergetic and she seems to like to come prepared.
+Moni is sort of annoying, because he geeks out over Maui and he writes fanfic with him and Maui going on adventures, the old man is grumpy, and the young boat builder is somewhat hyperenergetic and she seems to like to come prepared.

 But since the movie doesn’t delve into them much, I was left feeling like the movie could have done fine without them, or at least without Moni and maybe the old gardener.
 Also, I don’t know why Moana would want an old man out at sea to begin with, especially since he had no interest in going when she asked him.
 The man is old, so he can’t do too much, and he is probably more prone to getting injured on a journey like this.